 'The typeface bridges the gap between the rugged workhorse aesthetic of traditional gothics and the cold utilitarianism of a neo-grotesque, with a splash of subtle exaggerations across some of the characters.'
 Kia Tasbihgou

-Design & Art Direction: Kate Moross, Nick Greenbank, Oscar Torrans
+Design & Art Direction: Aries Moross, Nick Greenbank, Oscar Torrans

 Video & Stills: Nic Hamilton